Q: What do you focus on the most while training a client?

 I keep up and I see what is out there, but I don’t blindly follow trends.
 I’m more interested in the human body than in fitness marketing.

 Many people, including trainers, get caught up in fitness fads and trends that are based on more hype than substance.
 The result is wasted time and effort, and often an increased risk of injury.
 Instead of following these trends, you have to remain ahead of the industry by understanding how to review proper research, and then learn to apply this information to benefit your clients.
 You have to know how to separate the good from the bad, and the disasters as well!
 There is no shortage of trends in this industry, that’s for sure.
 So my main focus is always on the people I am training and NOT on the equipment or current fad.
 For example, I may choose to teach clients how to box so that they learn to properly move their hips, or I might make use of an agility ladder to accomplish the same goal.
 The exercise or equipment I choose depends on what I feel is best for the client in that particular moment.
-From weightlifting to powerlifting, plyometrics, boxing, balance training, bodyweight and suspension training, resistance band and sports specific training, I will certainly draw from a wide range of the most proven techniques to deliver the most effective and varied workouts.
+From weightlifting to powerlifting, plyometrics, boxing, balance training, bodyweight and suspension training, resistance band, steel mace, Indian club, and sports specific training, I will certainly draw from a wide range of the most proven techniques to deliver the most effective and varied workouts.

 I think the fact that I don’t blindly jump on every bandwagon, as trends come and go, is one of the reasons that my clients have remained with me for close to 15 years- they know I properly review information and they even make fun of me for the amount of time I spend studying.
 Bottom line is that they trust me, and I don’t take that responsibility lightly.